 Hi everyone!
 My name is Chloe, and I’m a second year MPH student in the department of Behavioral Sciences and Health Education.
 I am from Grand Rapids, MI, and stayed in Michigan to complete my undergraduate degree in English at the University of Michigan (go blue!).
 I moved to Atlanta in the summer of 2018, and have been enjoying my time in the city and at Rollins so far.
-I discovered the field of public health my junior year as an undergrad while I was on an alternative spring break trip in El Salvador helping provide elementary schoolgirls the infrastructure to lead healthier lives such as building a safe-water drinking fountain.
+I discovered the field of public health my junior year of college while I was on an alternative spring break trip helping provide elementary school girls with resources that promote health.
 I chose Rollins for a multitude of reasons with the major ones being: commitment of faculty, staff, and fellow students to helping you succeed, job opportunities in Atlanta, and the career development resources present at Rollins (coming from the Midwest, the mild winters also sold me!)
-I currently work as a clinical research assistant for with the Women’s Interagency HIV Study at Grady Hospital’s Ponce De Leon Clinic.
-My interests lie around women’s health and my ideal career would incorporate aspects of health education, promotion, and policy over women’s health issues.
+I currently work as a clinical research assistant with the Women’s Interagency HIV Study at Grady Hospital’s Ponce De Leon Clinic.
+My interests lie in women’s health and my ideal career would incorporate aspects of health education, promotion, and policy over women’s health issues.
 When I’m not working or in school you can find me hiking, trying new restaurants, and attempting to train for a half-marathon.
 I am excited to share my Rollins experience with you and to learn why you are passionate about public health!